 Once again, Delta is offering all-time best welcome bonuses for their Gold, Platinum, and Reserve cards.
 At the time of this writing, most of these offers include $50 or $100 statement credits after using the card for any Delta purchase.
 Here are the current best offers (note that you may be targeted for an even better offer):

-If you’ve ever had one of these cards before (at least within the last 7 years or so), then you can’t get the signup bonus now.
-But, you can get a signup bonus if you signup for a different Delta card.
-Each of these is considered a different product: Platinum Delta SkyMiles Credit Card, Platinum Delta SkyMiles Business Credit Card, Gold Delta SkyMiles Credit Card, and Gold Delta SkyMiles Business Credit Card.
+If you’ve ever had one of these cards before (at least within the last 7 years or so), then you can’t get the welcome bonus now.
+But, you can get a welcome bonus if you apply for a different Delta card.
+Each card shown above is considered a different product.
+Click into each one for more details about the card.

 Earning the statement credits

 You do not need to spend the full $50 or $100 in order to earn the full statement credit.
-If you find a way to spend $1 directly with Delta, you’ll earn the full signup bonus.
+If you find a way to spend $1 directly with Delta, you’ll earn the full statement credit.

-Here are Delta spend options for triggering the credits (I’ll update this list with reader suggestions):
+Here are Delta spend options for triggering the credits:

 On board a Delta Flight

 - Buy those cheap $2 headphones (hint: you may be able to pay for them even if they don’t have them on board!)

 - Buy a drink or snack

 - Buy a Delta SkyClub single visit pass